 Merced MLRP projects must be located in the Merced Subbasin.
 The Merced Subbasin is situated in Merced County, including the incorporated cities of Merced, Atwater, and Livingston, as well as urban communities including University Community, Franklin/Beachwood, Castle, Winton, El Nido, Stevinson, Cressey, Le Grand, and Planada.
-See Figure 1 below.
+See Figure 1 below for more information on disadvantaged communities in the subbasin.